Kocibey01/superbikes/README.md

 2 Start React App

-2.1 go to the right directory and than,
+2.1 go to the right directory and than

 2.2 npm start